Symbolica/Symbolica.Extensions.Configuration.FSharp/README.md

 ## Usage

-The primary means of using this library is through two computation expressions called `section` and `optSection`.
+The primary means of using this library is through a computation expression called `bind` and a handful of combinator functions which make it easy to combine binders for sub sections into larger types.
 These provide a declarative DSL for safely binding a type from an `IConfiguration` instance.
+It's probably best to see an example, but you can find the full api [here](src/Symbolica.Extensions.Configuration.FSharp/Api.fs).

 ## Example